Nationalism

 The World Revolution of 1848

-In 1848, ideological and material factors produced a series of uprisings across the world in the “springtime of nations.”
-Liberal, nationalist, and radical revolutionaries briefly cooperated, but divisions soon undermined most of these movements
+In 1848, the flames of revolution swept the world during the “springtime of nations.”
+The revolutionaries briefly cooperated, but divisions undermined their unity.

 Italian Nationalism